Coronavirus: Distinguishing Fears from Facts

 - Wash your hands with soap and water for at least 20 seconds after going to the bathroom, before eating, and after coughing, sneezing, or blowing your nose.
 If soap is unavailable, use hand sanitizer that contains at least 60% alcohol.

 People can acquire COVID-19 from others who have the virus or by touching infected objects or surfaces.
 The disease can spread through small droplets from the nose or mouth when a person with COVID-19 coughs or exhales.
 Avoid touching publicly used objects or surfaces and then touching their eyes, nose, or mouth without washing your hands first.
+Doctors also recommend limiting the amount of time in public, enclosed spaces to 15 minutes or less.

 Organizations to follow for more information: